qznc/d-tut/source/memory.rst

    Since you are reading this tutorial, you are obviously not an experienced D programmer.
-   **Just use the garbage collector!**
+   **Use the garbage collector!**
-   The rest of this section is only provided to show possibilities.
+   The rest of this section is provided to show possibilities.

 Garbage Collector Tuning